 Additional funding could also be spent on increasing the hours of teaching that students receive.
 This can be done by lengthening the school day, by extending the school term, or by lowering the school starting age.
 There is evidence that increases along all of these margins can have modestly beneficial effects.
-For example, Huebener et al. (2017) find that a German reform extending the school week by two hours improved students' performance in mathematics, science, and reading by slightly more than 0.05 of a standard deviation.
-Though, as high-performing students benefited more, it also increased inequality.
-Lavy (2020) observes that an additional hour of weekly instruction on mathematics, science, and language improves students' performance by 0.03-0.05 of a standard deviation.
-In the most disadvantaged schools in southern Italy, Battistin and Meroni (2016) document a rise in math scores by almost one-third of a standard deviation for one to two hours of additional instruction time, with no effects observed for language.
-There is some evidence that the number of days spent in school has a greater effect on disadvantaged students, implying that raising instructional time would help close socioeconomic gaps.
-Given that the effects of the number of days of learning are also informative for understanding the potential impact of COVID-19 school closures, we leave a detailed discussion of this literature to Section 6.
+For example, Huebener, Kuger, and Marcus (2017) find that a German reform extending the school week by two hours improved students' performance in mathematics, science, and reading by slightly more than 0.05 of a standard deviation.
+Though, as high performing students benefited more, it also increased inequality.
+Lavy (2020) observes that an additional hour of weekly instruction on mathematics, science, and language improves students' performance by 0.03 to 0.05 of a standard deviation.
+In the most disadvantaged schools in southern Italy, Battistin and Meroni (2016) document a rise in math scores by almost one third of a standard deviation for one to two hours of additional instruction time, with no effects observed for language.
+There is some evidence that the number of days spent in school has a greater effect on disadvantaged students, implying that raising instructional time would help close socio-economic gaps.
+Given that the effects of the number of days of learning are also informative for understanding the potential impact of Covid-19 school closures, we leave a detailed discussion of this literature to Section 6.
 With regard to school starting age, Cornelissen and Dustmann (2019) find that an additional month spent in schooling at age 4 increases test scores by 0.06-0.09 of a standard deviation in England, with larger effects for boys with lower social class backgrounds.
-Leuven et al. (2010) see slightly smaller effects, concentrated among students with low-educated parents and those from a minority background.^{ag} raises annual earnings by 1.3%, which amounts to 39,000 dollars on average in cumulative lifetime income.
+Leuven et al. (2010) sees slightly smaller effects, concentrated among students with low-educated parents and those from a minority background.

+An alternative approach to improving outcomes for children is to increase the quality of teachers.
+Hanushek (2011) argues that "no other attribute of schools comes close to having this much influence on student achievement," while Chetty, Friedman, and Rockoff (2014) find that a one standard deviation increase in teacher quality in a single grade raises annual earnings by 1.3 percent, which amounts to 39,000 dollars on average in cumulative lifetime income.
 Jackson (2018) and Liu and Loeb (2021) report even larger effects.
 Teachers therefore clearly matter, but it is less obvious how their effectiveness be improved.
-Though scholars have yet to identify observable characteristics that distinguish good teachers (Rivkin et al., 2005; Rockoff, 2004), one approach taken in the literature consists of modeling how employment conditions might be altered to select and retain the most effective teachers.
-Burgess (2019) reaches the conclusion, based on studies that simulate the impact of possible policies (Rothstein, 2015; Staiger and Rockoff, 2010), that teachers should be monitored closely, with the least effective among them being dismissed early on in their careers.
+Though scholars have yet to identify observable characteristics that distinguish good teachers (Rockoff 2004, Rivkin, Hanushek, and Kain 2005), one approach taken in the literature consists of modeling how employment conditions might be altered to select and retain the most effective teachers.
+Burgess (2019) reaches the conclusion, based on studies that simulate the impact of possible policies (Staiger and Rockoff 2010; Rothstein 2015), that teachers should be monitored closely, with the least effective among them being dismissed early on in their careers.
 Evidence from the Washington IMPACT policy further supports these findings.
 Specifically, Dee and Wyckoff (2015) estimate that this policy improves the quality of teachers both by threatening poor teachers with dismissal and by using performance-related pay (PRP) to reward highly effective teachers.
-More generally, financial incentives raise both teacher effort and quality by encouraging highperformers to select into and remain in the profession (Biasi, 2021; Britton and Propper, 2016).
+More generally, financial incentives raise both teacher effort and quality by encouraging high-performers to select into and remain in the profession (Britton and Propper 2016; Biasi 2021).